-If you own a business and don’t yet have a disaster recovery plan in place, these statistics might make you think again.
+If you own a business and don’t yet have a disaster recovery plan in place, these data loss statistics might make you think again.

 1. 39% of SMBs don’t have an incident response plan